ibnlanre/portal/README.md

 - **Object normalization**: Convert interface-typed objects (e.g., `window`, API responses) for store compatibility using `normalizeObject`.
 - **Comprehensive type safety**: Leverage full TypeScript support with robust type inference for a reliable development experience.
 - **Seamless React integration**: Connect stores to React components effortlessly using the `$use` hook, with automatic subscription management.
+- **Actions as hooks**: Create actions that can behave like React hooks, allowing you to use hooks like `useState` and `useEffect` inside your store's actions.
 - **Flexible store types**: Manage both primitive values (strings, numbers, booleans) and complex, nested objects within a unified system.
 - **State persistence**: Persist state across sessions with built-in adapters for Local Storage, Session Storage, and Cookie Storage.
+- **Flexible persistence**: Use the `createAsyncBrowserStorageAdapter` for more control over how state is transformed before being stored or used.
 - **Action management**: Define and use actions (functions) directly within your stores to co-locate state logic.
+- **Utility functions**: Use helpers like `combine` to simplify merging state and actions.
 - **Asynchronous initialization**: Initialize stores with data fetched from APIs or other asynchronous sources.

 ## Get started